 - As summer advances, the leaves on the vines can close over the canopy, hiding the bunches of grapes from the wind and sun.
 Unfortunately, this slows ripening and can increase the pressure of disease.
 At Brown Hill Estate, we pluck away a dozen leaves on the eastern side of many of our wines to allow the morning sun to dry the dew off the grapes and to help them develop flavour and ripen fully.

-- As much as I love the birds and kangaroos that I see around the vineyard, they love to eat our grapes and I don’t like that quite so much.
+- As much as we love the birds and kangaroos that we see around the vineyard, they love to eat our grapes and we don’t like that quite so much.
 If you’ve seen vineyards in January and February you’ll probably notice netting over the vines.
 This is there to keep those critters from eating the grapes but the nets don’t get there by themselves.